DeltaEpsilon7787/xlsxwriter-celldsl/README.md

     ], 6,
     # Rich string short form, several formats within a single text cell
     F.default_font, "A single cell, but two parts, first half normal ", F.default_font_bold, "but second half bold!
-For as long as we stay at C4...", 6, "Oops, D4 now",
+For as long as we stay at C4...",
+    # Adding a format to the end will allow to set the cell format, here enabling the text wrap.
+    F.wrapped, 6,
+    "Oops, D4 now",
     # Saving current position as "see you later"
     ops.Save.at("see you later"),